Policewomen over the decades

 Constable

-Constable Robyn Brand joined the New Zealand Police in 1967.
-She had been in the Metropolitan Police in London for a year before she moved to New Zealand and joined the Police here.
+Robyn Brand joined the New Zealand Police in 1967.
+She had been in the Metropolitan Police in London for a year before she moved to New Zealand and joined the police.

-Robyn was on duty during the Wahine disaster, spending over 12 hours in the morgue that night as all the bodies were brought.
+Robyn was on duty during the Wahine disaster, spending over 12 hours in the morgue at night as the bodies were brought in.
 She says the processes have changed and developed so much since then, but on that night it was ‘fly by the seat of our pants stuff’.
-Most bodies were hard to identify, they worked continuously through the night and then were on shift the following night.
-Back in then there was also no counselling for police staff after tragic events like that.
+Most bodies were hard to identify.
+Staff worked continuously through the night and were on shift the following night.
+There was no counselling for police staff after tragic events.

-Looking back Robyn says “it’s always made me proud that I helped people.
-I have a strong sense of right and wrong and believed I needed to stand up for the society I believed we could be, joining Police helped me do that.
-Also, it’s what I knew after working for the Met in London.”
+Looking back Robyn says, “It’s always made me proud that I helped people.
+I have a strong sense of right and wrong and believed I needed to stand up for the society we could be.
+Joining the police helped me do that.
+It’s what I knew after working for the Met in London.”

-In 1968 Robyn became pregnant with her first child and had to leave the Police.
-She had two more children and she focused her time on them for a while, before going into various part time jobs.
+In 1968 Robyn became pregnant with her first child and had to leave the police.
+She had two more children and she focused on them, before going into various part-time jobs.
 When the family moved to Tauranga she became a real estate agent.

-Two of her children followed in her footsteps and joined NZ Police.
-Her daughter Alison is an Inspector in Counties Manukau, and one of her sons is a Detective Sergeant in the North Shore in Auckland.
+Two of her children joined NZ Police.
+Her daughter Alison is an Inspector in Counties Manukau, and one of her sons is a Detective Sergeant in the North Shore, Auckland.
 Robyn’s husband was also a policeman for 38 years.
-She has seven grandkids, six of them are girls and she wonders if one of them might follow in the family footsteps and become a police officer one day too.
+She has seven grandchildren, six of whom are girls.
+Robyn wonders if one of them will become a police officer one day.

 • Edna Pearce